 It is best for searing over high heat like grilled or roasted.

-Does pork tenderloin get more tender the longer you cook it?
+Does it get more tender the longer you cook it?

 No!
 It is a very tender cut of meat already and the longer you cook it the tougher it will get.